Agonist vs Antagonist Drugs for Addiction Treatment

 • Naloxone

-The agonist Buprenorphine mildly stimulates opioid receptors in the brain to minimize withdrawal symptoms and drug cravings.
+The agonist drug Buprenorphine mildly stimulates opioid receptors in the brain to minimize withdrawal symptoms and drug cravings.

 Like the other agonist and antagonist drugs mentioned here, Suboxone is considered an important Medication for Opioid Use Disorder (MOUD) that is part of a medication assisted treatment strategy.